chrivand/Firepower_O365_Feed_Parser/README.md

 ![Networkobjects](https://github.com/chrivand/Firepower_O365_Feed_Parser/blob/master/screenshots_FMC_O365/screenshotAPIexplorer.png)

 7. Repeat the GET request of step 4 as well for *"urlgroups"*, to obtain the ID for the URL Group Object (*"O365_XML_URL"*).
-You should now have 4 ID's copy-pasted, which you can put inside the APIcaller function.
+You should now have 4 ID's copy-pasted, which you can put inside the APIcaller function and in the XMLFeedParser function.

 8. It is also recommended to download a SSL certificate from FMC and put it in the same folder as the scripts.
 This will be used to securely connect to FMC.
 In the APIcaller function, there is an option to enable SSL verification that uses this certificate.

 9. More instructions are in comments in the 2 sample scripts.
 It will say *# INPUT REQUIRED* after the variables where you are required to fill in the FMC login, the Domain ID and the Group Object ID's.
-All of these fields are in the APIcaller script.
+All of these fields are in the APIcaller function (Domain ID and login) and XMLFeedParser function (3 Group Object ID's).

 ### How to use the Group Objects in Firepower Management Center.